Eating is an enjoyable experience for most of us, but it can be frightening and even life threatening for people with food allergies.

 A harmful reaction to a food can be a result of a food allergy or a food intolerance.
 Allergies and intolerances are not the same.
 Food intolerances, such as lactose intolerance, are often due to an enzyme deficiency and cause problems with digestion.
 An intolerance does not involve the immune system.
 A true food allergy is the body's negative reaction to a particular food protein.
 It occurs when the immune system mistakenly believes a food is harmful.

-The eight main food allergies
+The nine main food allergies

 Symptoms of food allergies